-Walks of Italy loves helping you make the most of your travels.
+Walks of Italy love helping you make the most of your travels.
 Traveling is our passion.
 We offer comprehensive guides and award-winning tours.
 You can visit some of Italy’s most amazing sights with our guides.

 Finding budget accommodation in Italy is a great way to save money when you travel.
-It can be difficult to find affordable accommodation in Italy, particularly cities such as Florence, Rome, and Venice.
+It can be difficult to find affordable accommodation in Italy, particularly in cities such as Florence, Rome, and Venice.